Maximize returns with the translation of financial documents for international markets.

 Around the globe there are a variety of numeral systems, methods of calculating, and presenting data.

-For example, in the US and the UK, a dot indicates the decimal marker and commas are used to group three digits within a large number.
+For example, in the US and the UK, a dot indicates the decimal marker and commas group three digits within a large number.
 Most European countries, however, use a comma as a decimal marker, and a dot or a narrow space to group three digits within a large number.

 This numerical information could then be presented in several ways, such as written in a text document, stored in a spreadsheet, or integrated into a CAD image, documenting the cost of product parts, for example.